fish-shell/fish-shell/doc_src/interactive.rst

 ==========================================        =====================================================================
 .. envvar:: fish_color_normal                     default color
 .. envvar:: fish_color_command                    commands like echo
+.. envvar:: fish_color_builtin                    builtin commands like cd and set - this falls back on the command color if unset
+.. envvar:: fish_color_function                   user-defined functions - this falls back on the command color if unset
 .. envvar:: fish_color_keyword                    keywords like if - this falls back on the command color if unset
 .. envvar:: fish_color_quote                      quoted text like ``"abc"``
 .. envvar:: fish_color_redirection                IO redirections like >/dev/null